Skip to main content

 Ángel Luis Ortiz Rivera, Philadelphia

 Born in Caguas, Puerto Rico, in 1941, to Ramona Rivera Santos, a strong and independent single mother.
-In 1951, his family moved to NYC, settling on Attorney Street, know as “Banana Street,” by the local Boricua community.
+In 1951, his family moved to NYC, settling on Attorney Street, known as “Banana Street,” by the local Boricua community.
 Elected as Councilman At Large in 1982, he served until 2004 and fought for the equitable legislative representation and increased support for Puerto Rican and Latino communities.

 Play Video